nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Activities [2.02]

+##### 2.02.A01) NO-TITLE

+- 2.02.A01.01) Formulation and implementation of a labor policy.

+- 2.02.A01.02) Resolving issues within service contracts and amending them accordingly.

+- 2.02.A01.03) Updating and introducing new laws and regulations for an efficient labor force.

+- 2.02.A01.04) Incorporation of vocational education extending up to the degree level in the school curriculum.

+- 2.02.A01.05) Establishment of a national salary structure that minimizes wage disparities and motivates employees.

+- 2.02.A01.06) Ensuring non-discriminatory selection and equal opportunities for all in job opportunities.

+- 2.02.A01.07) A health/life insurance scheme covering all levels of workers in the private sector.

+- 2.02.A01.08) Eliminating disparities in the current pension schemes.

+- 2.02.A01.09) Creation of a social security fund that covers all workers.

+- 2.02.A01.10) Removal of obstacles preventing women from effectively engaging in executive and managerial roles.

+- 2.02.A01.11) Providing opportunities for women and people with disabilities, who face difficulties or lack interest in entering the job market, to work according to their preferences.

+- 2.02.A01.12) Gradual reduction of working hours with the help of modern technology and creating more opportunities to work from home.

+- 2.02.A01.13) Recruitment, promotions, and transfers in the public sector based on qualifications and skills without political interference.

+- 2.02.A01.14) Necessary measures to send skilled and trained workers abroad instead of untrained workers.

+- 2.02.A01.15) Interim allowances for those unable to enter the labor force due to special reasons.

+- 2.02.A01.16) A maximum of one year of leave with 25% of the basic salary for those taking care of children under the age of 5 or those taking care of sick parents over the age of

+- 2.02.A01.17) Two weeks of leave in the event of a spouse’s death.

+- 2.02.A01.18) Strengthening of gratuity insurance benefits (AGRAHARA).

+- 2.02.A01.19) Amendment of the PAYE tax

+- 2.02.A01.20) Ensure fair salaries and job security of Manpower workers

-##### 2.02.A01) Unemployed graduates:
+##### 2.02.A02) Unemployed graduates:

-- 2.02.A01.01) Graduates who have been unemployed for a long period will be employed as follows.
+- 2.02.A02.01) Graduates who have been unemployed for a long period will be employed as follows.
 Thereafter, a mechanism will be developed to create new job opportunities for graduates as the economy expands.

-- 2.02.A01.02) 20,000 to the teaching profession.
+- 2.02.A02.02) 20,000 to the teaching profession.

-- 2.02.A01.03) 3,000 STEM graduates and 9,000 non-STEM graduates to the information technology sector.
+- 2.02.A02.03) 3,000 STEM graduates and 9,000 non-STEM graduates to the information technology sector.

-- 2.02.A01.04) Another 3,000 to the Inland Revenue Department, Customs Department, Foreign Service, and tourism industry.
+- 2.02.A02.04) Another 3,000 to the Inland Revenue Department, Customs Department, Foreign Service, and tourism industry.

 ### 2.03) Impartial human identity - Gender equality in social-life